-Garlic Cauliflower and Sausage Pasta is easy to make and packs in so much flavor with lean turkey sausage, tender cauliflower, and a quick tomato sauce.
+The most delicious Sausage Pasta that's easy to make and packs in so much flavor with lean turkey sausage, tender cauliflower, and a quick tomato sauce.

-Garlic Cauliflower and Sausage Pasta is just the comforting meal you have been craving now that the nights are getting cooler.
+This easy pasta dish is the comforting meal you have been craving now that the nights are getting cooler.
 A hearty and light pasta dish filled with lean turkey sausage, earthy cauliflower, and plenty of flavor.
+If you are a sausage lover, you also need to try this Turkey Sausage and Broccoli Pasta.

-There's not too much more to it that that.
+There's not too much more to it than that.
 Top it all off with some fresh Parmesan cheese and fresh basil and dinner is ready.

 - I like things on the spicy side, so I add a good dose of red pepper flakes to this dish.
 It's delicious and pairs really well with the cauliflower.